- Peter Clay, Zeneth Tech Partners, Principal

-- Info-Tech has analyzed and integrated regulatory and industry best-practice frameworks, combining COBIT 5, PCI DSS, ISO 27000, NIST SP800-53, and SANS to ensure an exhaustive approach to security.
+- Info-Tech has analyzed and integrated regulatory and industry best-practice frameworks, combining COBIT 5, PCI DSS, ISO 27000, NIST SP800-53, and CIS to ensure an exhaustive approach to security.

 - Through this process, a comprehensive current state assessment, gap analysis, and initiative generation ensures that nothing is left off the table.

 - This project will elevate the perception of the security team from being a hindrance to the organization to an enabler.

 Read our concise Executive Brief to find out why you should build an information security strategy, review Info-Tech’s methodology, and understand the four ways we can support you in completing this project.

 Define the business, customer, and compliance alignment for the security program, and determine the organization’s security pressure risk tolerance.

 Use our best-of-breed security framework to perform a gap analysis between current and target states, and define security goals and duties.

 Synthesize the gap analysis into a list of actionable security initiatives, and prioritize these based on cost, effort, security benefit, and alignment with business demands.

 Learn to use Info-Tech’s methodology to manage security projects on the go, and identify resources that will help execute the strategy successfully.